AbdulrahmanGamal/todo_app/README.md

 ```bash
 docker run -d -p 8080:80 --name todoapp up
 ```
+- Also its accessible throw this link : http://localhost:8080/#/todo

 ### to run project unit test and widget test use